Will the Pistons cover the spread vs. the 76ers? Promo Codes, Betting Trends, Records ATS

 Additional Pistons Insights & Trends

-- Detroit has two wins against the spread, and is 0-10 overall, in its last 10 contests.
+- Over its past 10 contests, Detroit has two wins against the spread, and is 0-10 overall.

-- Five of the Pistons' past 10 contests have hit the over.
+- Five of the Pistons' last 10 games have hit the over.

 Bet on this or any NBA matchup at BetMGM